serras/poke-fun/guide/validation.md

 ## Reactive problems

-The current implementation has a potential problem: you need to update `_problems` every time you update `_deck`.
+The current implementation has a potential problem: you need to update `problems` every time you update `deck`.
 But actually, the problems of a deck directly derive from the contents of the deck itself.
-Reactive frameworks like [RxJava](https://github.com/ReactiveX/RxJava) allow expressing this connection directly, and we can easily do the same using `MutableState`.
+Reactive frameworks like [RxJava](https://github.com/ReactiveX/RxJava) allow expressing this connection directly, and we can easily do the same using a `StateFlow`.

-Your **task** is to replace each update to the `_problems` mutable state with a new definition based on `_deck`.
-You can use the function `map` in `utils/mutableState.kt`.
+Your **task** is to replace each update to the `problems` mutable state with a new definition based on `deck`.
+You can use the function `map` in `utils/flow.kt`.

 ```admonish info title="Map as in lists"